 The Bank collects data for all operational risk losses pertaining to operational errors and internal control failures including 'near-misses' in its Loss Data Capture (LDC) system.
 The collection and analysis of the Bank's own loss data provides vital information to management and provides basis for operational risk management and mitigation.
-The LDC is an on-line system which is made available to all business users across the Bank and acts as a radar for capturing operational risk incidents.
-It is an important pillar in the operational risk framework.
+The LDC is an on-line system which is made available to all business users across the Bank and acts as a radar for capturing operational risk framework.